zachzazueta/telecom_churn_project/README.md

 - TotalCharges - the customer's total charges over their tenure
 - Churn - whether the customer turned over/left in the last month

-Again, the data was pulled from a Kaggle data set and was mostly cleaned to begin with.

 ## Libraries

 These are the libraries that were used for this project: